sohanlaxmicoin/go/services/orbit/internal/docs/reference/tutorials/follow-received-payments.md

 ## Funding your account

-The Stellar test network provides the Dakibot, a tool that developers can use to get testnet laxmicoins for testing purposes.
+The Rover test network provides the Dakibot, a tool that developers can use to get testnet laxmicoins for testing purposes.
 To fund your account, simply execute the following curl command: